Bhumika2123/Game-Kit/README.md

 # Info
 GUI made using Tkinter library.\
-Ticktactoemodule.py contains all the code for tictactoe game and jumblewordsmodule.py contains all the code of jumblewords game each having a function playtictactoe() and playjumblewords() respectively to start the game which are furthur imported in main.py which maps the functions with the play button.
+Rockpaperscissormodule.py contains all the code for Rock Paper Scissor game, Ticktactoemodule.py contains all the code for tictactoe game and jumblewordsmodule.py contains all the code of jumblewords game each having a function playtictactoe() and playjumblewords() respectively to start the game which are furthur imported in main.py which maps the functions with the play button.

 # Creator - Bhumika Makhija